 Requirements for the B.A. or B.S. with a Middle Eastern Studies Minor.
-Students earning a B.A. can choose from a Humanities track or a Language track.
 To earn the Bachelor of Arts or Bachelor Science degree with a major in Bible & Theology and Middle Eastern Studies Minor, students must complete the following degree components:

-Arts & Sciences Core for B.A. or B.S.
-(57) 51 or 54 credits Bible & Theology Major 33 credits General Electives 16 or 19 credits
+Arts & Sciences Core (46) 40 credits

+Bible & Theology Major 33 credits

+General Electives 30 credits

 Middle Eastern Minor 21 credits

+TOTAL: 124 credits

-NOTE: The following courses in this minor fulfill requirements in the Arts & Sciences Core: (1) ANTH 1103 Encountering Cultures: City as Text; (2) ICST 2133 Intercultural Communication for the Sciences Integrative Elective in the B.A. or the B.S. track.
-Students who take the B.A.
-Language will not have the latter option.
+NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ANTH 1103 Encountering Cultures: City as Text; (2) ANTH 3300 Cultural Anthropology as an Intercultural Literacy Competency Course.